nimaid/LPHK/README.md

   * Check if layout currently exists when binding to a button (incl during load layout)
     * If not, prompt user if they want to continue anyway
   * Add option to override save changes prompt
+* Temporary fix for LP classic, make use colors from function rows (orange, red)
+* Add script status icons (bound, playing, queued)
+  * ~~Create icons~~
+  * Draw icons
+  * With this, allow buttons to be bound with the light off
 * Add startup config file
   * Default layout specification
   * Auto connect overide
   * Force launchpad model setting
-* Temporary fix for LP classic, make use colors from function rows (orange, red)
 * Add more sound commands
   * Use different sound library that supports playing an arbitrary number of sounds, and controlling each sound individually while it plays
   * Add optional label argument to `SOUND`